rockitconsulting/build.rockitizer/README.md

 # build.rockITizer
-DevOps Framework for build, configuration, packaging, deployment, IaC for IBM Integration Bus products
+DevOps Framework for build, configuration, packaging, deployment and MQ/EG infrastructure management for IBM Integration Bus product family.

+## Configuration
+The sample configuration is to find under ${build.rockitizer.home}/conf.sample folder:
+- bars
+  - flows.properties - overridable properties autodiscovered from bar, the values can be configured over placeholders @key@
+  - flows.properties.ignore - the overridable properties to ignore.
+All properties needs to be known by configuration system, otherwise the configuration integrity violated.
+  - idep.properties - sample file for environment dependent properties following the naming convention:<env>.properties.
+The current active environment must be supplied over cmd.
+- broker files
+- Config.groovy - **main configuration file**
+- MQMON.CFG

 ## Usage